Enable global time logging at /time_entries/new

 - We currently use tickspot for time tracking but it isn't that user friendly if you have a lot of different projects and we would like to log all time in redmine because logging in 2 applications was also cumbersome.

-#4 Updated by Jean-Philippe Lang over 1 year ago
+#4 Updated by Jean-Philippe Lang about 11 years ago

 - Status changed from New to Closed